-Disney’s Contemporary Resort is a Deluxe Resort hotel at Walt Disney World, located within walking distance of the Magic Kingdom on the monorail loop.
-This review features updated room photos, the pros & cons of the Contemporary, thoughts on amenities, and more.
+Disney’s Contemporary Resort is a Deluxe hotel at Walt Disney World, located within walking distance of Magic Kingdom and on the monorail loop, which connects it to Epcot.
+This review features updated room photos, the pros & cons of the Contemporary, info about amenities, and more.
+(Updated June 28, 2020.)

-The rooms at the Contemporary are sizable, make good use of space, and are really quite nice for Walt Disney World resort hotel rooms.
+The rooms at Disney’s Contemporary Resort are sizable at 394 square feet each.
+They also make good use of space, and are really quite nice for Walt Disney World resort hotel rooms.
 They are not my style for what I want from a Walt Disney World hotel room, but even I can recognize that, when looking at them objectively, they are some of the nicest rooms at Walt Disney World.

 “Objectively” is a pretty dull way to approach a subjective review (just wait until I bust out my scientific instruments for the review of All Star Music to quantify its “enjoyableness”!).
 My subjective take is that, while nicely put together, the rooms are a bit ordinary as compared to other Walt Disney World resort hotels.